Battjmo/BreakStijl/README.md

 - Vanilla JS for game and level generation logic.
 - HTML5 Canvas for rendering.
-- Webpack to tie it all together.
+- WebPack to tie it all together.

 ## Procedural Level Generation